SOURI-HQ/Java/CoffeeMachine/README.md

-# Coffee Machine
+# HyperSkill Project: Coffee Machine

 Credit: https://hyperskill.org/projects/33?track=1

 ## About
 What can be better than a cup of coffee during a break?
 A coffee that you don’t have to make yourself.
 It’s enough to press a couple of buttons on the machine and you get a cup of energy; but first, we should teach the machine how to do it.
 In this project, you will work on programming a coffee machine simulator.
 The machine works with typical products: coffee, milk, sugar, and plastic cups; if it runs out of something, it shows a notification.
 You can get three types of coffee: espresso, cappuccino and latte.
 Since nothing’s for free, it also collects the money.

 ## Current Stage #6: Brush your code
 Time for some final touch-ups: structure the code so that it runs smoothly.

-Description
+### Description

 Let's redesign our program and write a class that represents the coffee machine.
 The class should have a method that takes a string as input.
 Every time the user inputs a line (a string) to the console, the program invokes this method with one argument: the line that user input to the console.
 This system simulates pretty accurately how real-world electronic devices work.
 External components (like buttons on the coffee machine or tapping on the screen) generate events that pass into the single interface of the program.